ywef/classdumpios/README.md

 There are 5 different targets in this Xcode project, the macOS bin & library, an iOS library & bin and a tvOS bin.
 Choose the respective target and build all of them through Xcode, OR build all the targets using the bundled build scripts for Debug and Release respectively.

+# Libraries

+The core functionality of classdump has also be made into a separate library for iOS and macOS, its still a bit rough around the edges but I primarily did that to use inside another application I will be open sourcing in the near future, its the app I built to make dumping newer iOS/tvOS version files into the various repos I host with private headers & entitlements.
+Once I clean that app up a bit and make it more user friendly it will transition from Private to Public as well.

 # Background

 This project is an amalgam of a few different versions of classdump.
 Initially based on a version by [DreamDevLost](https://github.com/DreamDevLost/classdumpios)